truthcoin/www.truthcoin.info/images/game-theory-of-thrones.md

 If you're caught up on the show, and don't mind other spoilers, here are some of my other thoughts:

+* The guy that killed The Lord Commander, earlier in this very episode, attempted to use "attribution" when he says "he [the Lord Commmander] thrust a terrible choice upon us...and we made it".
 * "Five or one" -- persuadability https://www.youtube.com/watch?v=Jcy37C5SN0M  --- squabbling  perils "everybody wants something different"
 * Ned Stark's reputation as an "honorable" man led to his defeat at the hand of Cersei.
 But it also saved his life (until Joffery betrayed his mother unexpectedly).
 In general, the "honorable" knights are disadvantaged in that they must do as they are told.
 But they are also advantaged in that there is little to be gained by killing or harassing them (the Hound [pre-Blackwater Bay] is a good example of this).
 * Lysa Arryn cleverly employs a turnkey that is psychologically resistant to persuasion (specifically, bribes), by vitrue of being --or pretending to be-- too stupid to be capable of understanding bribe-offers.